-Hi there!
 A bit ago I reviewed ‘Everyday Sexism‘ by Laura Bates, and for Christmas I got another book by the same author!
-Written in 2017, this is a modern guide to being a woman, including excerpts from other women, and their experiences, as well as handy advice about everything from social media to sex.
+Written in 2017, ‘Girl Up’ is a modern guide to being a woman.
+This book includes excerpts from women, female experiences, as well as handy advice about everything from social media to sex.
 There’s even a diagram of the vagina… just in case you needed it.

-This book is split into different categories, much like Bates’ book ‘Everyday Sexism.’
-These range from ‘That’s Not Your Vagina’ to ‘Sluts, Unicorns, and Other Mythical Creatures’ and each and every one of them is accessible, humorous, and packed full of usual info and illustrations.
+This book is split into different categories that range from ‘That’s Not Your Vagina’ to ‘Sluts, Unicorns, and Other Mythical Creatures’.
+Each and every one of them is accessible, humorous, and packed full of usual info. and illustrations.
 Running throughout this book is the key message that women face so much pressure, criticism and sexism in their lives, and society gives them a rough deal.

 As well as addressing important sexual and online stereotypes of women, and the impossible standards society sets for women in relationships, life and work, Bates also uses this book as a kind of ‘guide’ to young women.
 She explains basic anatomy, and provides factual information about subjects such as masturbation and STIs.

 This is so important, as there can often be a stigma attached to these subjects, but Bates really spreads the message that there should be no shame regarding these topics.
 She offers advice about who to speak to if anyone is experiencing mental health issues, or needs to speak to someone about contraception, for example.

 I thought this was a brilliant idea, and this book was partly about spreading an uplifting message to young women, and partly a guide for young people about ‘sensitive’ or ‘taboo’ issues that their peers may not feel comfortable talking about.
 For any girl growing up in society, I would say this book is a must read!